 How to Register

-registration times on July 28 and on July 30.
+Registration for fall semester courses occurs in two rounds, on July 28 and 30.
 The instructions below will guide you through WebAdvisor to make sure you are all set to sign up for classes!

 Wondering about how you create a great fall schedule?
 What are general education requirements, and when should you take those classes?
 How placement exams, advanced placement, and transfer credit effects registration?
 Be sure to check out the First-Year Student FAQs.

-5. After clicking submit, you should now be able to see the dates and times at which you are scheduled to register for your courses.
-All times are provided in Pacific Daylight Time (PDT), regardless of what time zone you are in.
+- Choose 21/FA CAS-Fall 2021.
+You should now be able to see the dates and times at which you are scheduled to register for your courses on on July 28 and July 30.
+Note that times are listed in the pacific time zone.

 The College Catalog lists all of the courses offered at Lewis & Clark; however, not all courses are offered every semester.
 The courses that are offered in a particular semester are listed on our registration website, called Webadvisor.